Tennis Clubs in Kalamazoo & Southwest Michigan

 Collegiate Tennis in Kalamazoo & Southwest Michigan

-Kalamazoo supports one of the most remarkable college tennis environments in the country: a Division I Big Ten-adjacent MAC program at Western Michigan University and an NCAA Division III dynasty at Kalamazoo College -- all sharing a city with the most prestigious junior tennis tournament in America.
+Kalamazoo supports one of the most remarkable college tennis environments in the country: a Division I MAC program at Western Michigan University and an NCAA Division III dynasty at Kalamazoo College -- all sharing a city with the most prestigious junior tennis tournament in America.

 School